bcgov/design-research-guide/docs/activities/usability-testing.md

 **Privacy Tip:** Consider a persona if you’re capturing information on the screen.
 If you plan to capture screen recordings and the system is asking for personal information, you may ask the participant to go through the system with fake data.
 Reason being that the focus is not on the accuracy of the participant's information, but if the participant understands what the system is asking of them.

-### Number of users to test
+### Number of participants to test with

 The objective is to test up to a point where you can identify trends and patterns and further tests will not give you much new insight moving forward.

 - Small sites and applications.
-Nielsen and Landauer (1993) report that the first five users will uncover about 70% of major usability problems and next few users will find nearly all the remaining problems.
+Nielsen and Landauer (1993) report that the first five participants will uncover about 70% of major usability problems and next few participants will find nearly all the remaining problems.
 - Information-rich sites.
-Five to eight users may not uncover all of the usability problems.
+Five to eight participants may not uncover all of the usability problems.
 Many successful organizations have moved in the direction of continuous testing depending on budget and project needs
-- Users with different abilities.
-Test with at least one user with physical or cognitive limitations or who needs assistance with digital applications.
-Testing with real users can uncover accessibility barriers better than a checklist and contributes to a more robust Gender Based Analysis+ process.
+- Participants with different abilities.
+Test with at least one participant with physical or cognitive limitations or who needs assistance with digital applications.
+Testing with real people can uncover accessibility barriers better than a checklist and contributes to a more robust Gender Based Analysis+ process.

 ### Lab Configuration or Test Location

 To be very clear, usability testing doesn’t need a “lab”.
 You can run testing sessions almost anywhere, assuming you can set up the space properly.
 However, having a dedicated space helps make frequent testing easier and more seamless.
 For example, you will have better grasp on the quality of audio recordings, better control of schedules, and be in a space that will be familiar to you.

-Ensure users can access the building and the room for in-person testing sessions.
+Ensure participants can access the building and the room for in-person testing sessions.

 Ask beforehand if they need any special accommodations are needed prior to the test (for example, screen reader software or physical access).

 Here are examples of how you can configure the space:

 - **One room setup.** One room where participant uses the product with a moderator.
 Another room is dedicated for observers and notetakers to watch participant’s interaction with the product using recording equipment.
 If you can't stream the test to another device, the notetaker will need to be in the room.
 - **Remote testing.** Moderator, participant, and observers dial into a video conference call.
 Observers will remain quiet and watch what happens on the participant’s screen.
-The benefit of this setup is that you can test users anywhere they would like to be situated.
+The benefit of this setup is that you can test participants anywhere they would like to be situated.
 However, unstable internet connectivity may be an issue when conducting the tests.
 - **On site testing.** You may also choose to conduct usability testing sessions in coffee shops, library, or other areas that is convenient to the participant as long as everyone feels comfortable with the situation.
 For on site testing sessions, do not go alone.
 It is always good to go with at least one of your teammates because you will need an extra helping hand and it will be easier to [debrief]() with them after each session.

 ## Type of Tasks

 There are different types of tasks you may use to gather feedback from participants.
 When conducting usability testing sessions, the goal is to find out why your participant is asking the questions they are asking, rather than provide answers to their concerns.

-For example, if a user asks “what does it mean by........?”
+For example, if a participant asks “what does it mean by...?”
 Rather than answering the question, you can reply “if you were to take a guess, what do you think it means?”
 This will help you get a good level of understanding based on their answer.

 ### Verb-based Tasks